baraa2011/cypress-mailosaur-2fa/README.md

 ### Using cypress.env.json

-Alternatively, you can create a `cypress.env.json` file in the project root with your environment variables (e.g., for GitHub credentials and Mailosaur settings).
+Alternatively, you can create a `cypress.env.json` file in the project root with your GitHub credentials.

 Then run:
 ```bash